 - Industrial hygiene assessments

-- Inspection reports conducted internally and by third parties.
+- Inspection reports are conducted internally and by third parties.

 Step 2 – Perform a safety hazard inspection

 Inspect your facilities, equipment, and operations comprehensively.
-Basic guidelines on this step are the following:
+The basic guidelines for this step are the following:

 - Ensure that all activities and areas are inspected, including vehicles.